matuteiglesias/journal/content/Dev/2025-02-14_Automated_Workflow_Design_and_System_Maintenance.md

 ## 📅 2025-02-14 — Session: Automated Workflow Design and System Maintenance

 **🕒 10:50–11:10**
-**🏷️ Labels**: Flowise, automation, disk space, pnpm, workflow, system maintenance
+**🏷️ Labels**: Flowise, Automation, Disk Space, Pnpm, Workflow, System Maintenance
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to design an automated [[workflow]] generator using Flowise and resolve system maintenance issues related to disk space and package management.
+The session aimed to design an automated workflow generator using Flowise and resolve system maintenance issues related to disk space and package management.

 ### Key Activities
-- Designed a Workflow Generator using Flowise to convert [[automation]] ideas into structured [[workflow]] blueprints, including nodes, integrations, and deployment strategies.
+- Designed a [[Workflow]] Generator using Flowise to convert automation ideas into structured workflow blueprints, including nodes, integrations, and deployment strategies.
 - Resolved 'No Space Left on Device' error by identifying and deleting large files, freeing up disk space, and reinstalling Flowise.
 - Managed disk space in the `/home` partition using Linux commands and ensured a clean reinstallation of Flowise.
 - Assessed the impact of deleting cache files, specifically on saved passwords and login sessions.